muhammadriy3d/Family-English/README.md

 ## How can you contribute and learn more?

 I invite all programmers and well-intentioned individuals to join us in evolving and creating the best Arabian social media platform.
-If you're interested, please feel free to contact me via email at muhammad@truprox.com or through this repository by raising an issue under the "help wanted" tag.
+If you're interested, please feel free to contact me via email at muhammad@truprox.com or through this repository by raising a discussion topic from the navbar above and under the "wanted to join" hashtag/tag.

 ## License